 The Swedish Gambling Authority's regulations and general advice on technical requirements and accreditation of bodies for inspection, testing and certification of gambling services Alternative A Accredited for Comment for A (Output) Alternative B Accredited for Comment for B (Output) Chapter 7 Functions for game administration ISO/IEC 17025 Test report to show that the functions exist.
-ISO/IEC 17065 Carried out as testing activity (ISO/IEC 17025).
+ISO/IEC 17065 Carried out as testing activity as part of a product certification audit (ISO/IEC 17025).
 The result is reported in an appendix to the certificate.
 ISO/IEC 17020 Inspection report to show that the functions work.
 Chapter 8 Information that a gambling system must be able to generate ISO/IEC 17025 Test report to show that the functions exist.
-ISO/IEC 17065 Carried out as testing activity (ISO/IEC 17025).
+ISO/IEC 17065 Carried out as testing activity as part of a product certification audit (ISO/IEC 17025).
 The result is reported in an appendix to the certificate.
 ISO/IEC 17020 Inspection report to show that the functions work.
 Chapter 9 Functional requirements in relation to the players ISO/IEC 17025 Test report to show that the functions exist.
-ISO/IEC 17065 Carried out as testing activity (ISO/IEC 17025).
+ISO/IEC 17065 Carried out as testing activity as part of a product certification audit (ISO/IEC 17025).
 It can alternatively be done as a control activity under ISO/IEC 17065.
 The result is an integral part ISO/IEC 17020 Inspection report to show that the functions work.
 Chapter 10 Repayment process ISO/IEC 17025 Test report to show that the functions exist.
-ISO/IEC 17065 Carried out as testing activity (ISO/IEC 17025).
+ISO/IEC 17065 Carried out as testing activity as part of a product certification audit (ISO/IEC 17025).
 The result is reported in an appendix to the certificate.
 ISO/IEC 17020 Inspection report to show that the functions work.
 Chapter 11, Section 4 Game play instructions, payout table and pot ISO/IEC 17025 Test report to show that the functions work.
-ISO/IEC 17065 Carried out as testing activity (ISO/IEC 17025).
+ISO/IEC 17065 Carried out as testing activity as part of a product certification audit (ISO/IEC 17025).
 The result is reported in an appendix to the certificate.

 The Swedish Gambling Authority's regulations and general advice on technical requirements and accreditation of bodies for inspection, testing and certification of gambling services Alternative A Accredited for Comment for A (Output) Alternative B Accredited for Comment for B (Output) ISO/IEC 17020 Inspection report to show that the functions work.
-Chapter 12 Abnormal gambling patterns and cheating - Not included - Not included Chapter 13 Functional requirements for random number generators (All parts) ISO/IEC 17025 Test report of the correct function of random number ISO/IEC 17065 Carried out as testing activity (ISO/IEC 17025).
+Chapter 12 Abnormal gambling patterns and cheating - Not included - Not included Chapter 13 Functional requirements for random number generators (All parts) ISO/IEC 17025 Test report of the correct function of random number ISO/IEC 17065 Carried out as testing activity as part of a product certification audit (ISO/IEC 17025).
 The result is reported in an appendix to the Chapter 14 Agent terminals ISO/IEC 17020 Inspection report of the licence holder's compliance with the requirements.
 ISO/IEC 17065 Carried out as a control activity under ISO/IEC 17065.
 The result is included in the certificate.
 Chapter 15 Functional requirements for online games.
 ISO/IEC 17020 Inspection report of the licence holder's compliance with the requirements.
 ISO/IEC 17065 Carried out as a control activity under ISO/IEC 17065.
 The result is included in the certificate.